Subscribe to updates

 Review of the Statement of Licensing Policy

-• Cardiff NIGHT Forum: The Cardiff NIGHT Forum sought formal recognition within the policy as a conduit between the licensed trade, the Council, and South Wales Police.
-Section 9.1 of the draft policy was updated to recognise the Forum's role.
-The Forum also requested clarity on licensing conditions for Major Event Days and the management of customer movement in outdoor spaces, with updates made to Section 7.1 of the draft policy.
+• Cardiff NIGHT Forum: Formal recognition was proposed for the Cardiff NIGHT Forum (formerly the Licensee's Forum) within the policy, acknowledging its role as a conduit between the licensed trade, the council, and South Wales Police.
+The Forum also sought clarity on licensing conditions for Major Event Days and the management of customer movement in outdoor spaces.

-• Cardiff Council Corporate Safeguarding: Recommendations were made to align the policy with the Social Services and Well-being (Wales) Act 2014, including updating terminology from vulnerable adults to adults at risk and broadening definitions of harm.
-The policy was also to be updated to include explicit Disclosure and Barring Service (DBS) requirements for staff at under-18 events, strengthened expectations for sharing intelligence regarding safeguarding hotspots, and the incorporation of the national Prevent duty regarding terrorism awareness.
-Section 11.7, The Prevent Duty, was added.
+• Safeguarding: Cardiff Council Corporate Safeguarding provided recommendations to align the policy with the Social Services and Well-being (Wales) Act 2014.
+This included updating terminology from vulnerable adults to adults at risk, broadening harm definitions, and incorporating explicit Disclosure and Barring Service (DBS) requirements for staff at under-18 events.
+The policy was also to be updated to include guidance from the national Prevent strategy regarding terrorism awareness and to strengthen expectations for licensed premises to share intelligence regarding safeguarding hotspots.

 Attendees